 - Not compatible with older vehicle models

-- Slow response to customers’ complaints by the parent company.
+- Slow response to customers’ complaints from the parent company.

 Fram Ultra Synthetic Oil Filter